Sintexer/learning-path/01 - AWS/AWS Compute/AWS EC2/EC2 high availability.md

-## EC2 high availability

 When architecting any application for **high availability**, consider using at least two EC2 instances in two separate [[Availability Zone|Availability Zones]].
 Although EC2 instances are typically reliable, two are better than one, and three are better than two.
 Specifying the [[EC2#Instance sizing|instance size]] gives you an advantage when designing your architecture because you can use more smaller instances rather than a few larger ones.
+It is a question of [[Availability]] and [[Scaling]].